Creating a Coping Plan To Support Your Child With Medical Procedures

 When kids experience a medical procedure, it is pretty easy for them to feel scared and out of control.
 Sometimes it can feel so discouraging to have a bad medical experience and then it feels like you are in an endless maze that it is difficult to find the exit.
 Recently, I had the privilage of recording a podcast with two awesome moms that started a foundation called Charlotte’s Hope Foundation.
 They started this foundation to support parents navigating having a child with medical complexities as they both have a child born with a rare medical diagnosis.
 To say these two women are amazing is an understatement.
 If you are a parent or caregiver of a child with medical complexities, lean into people or organizations like Charlotte’s Hope Foundation.
 Through their own medical journeys with their children, they have found hope and connection and they are here to support you through your own journey.
 After speaking with Charlotte’s Hope Foundation, it made me think about how overwhelming a diagnosis can be as a parent, especially painful medical procedures.

 Sometimes learning how to cope with medical procedures develops in the middle of a medical journey.
 This might be after you have been able to wrap your mind around your child’s diagnosis and the implications of this diagnosis.
 Maybe your child started their medical procedures as an infant and now they are getting older and you are ready to support their coping and understanding.
 Possibly you are reading this and you don’t have a child with medical complexities, but your child has needed vaccinations, blood draws, or dental procedures.
 A coping plan will help your child too.
 I have had the privilage of walking along families in various parts in their medical journeys.
 There have been successes and failures.
 One thing that I think is important to know as a parent, you are truly not alone.
 If your child has trouble coping, there are child life specialists in the hospital to help you and your child cope.
-More and more, you can find community-based child life practices (that’s what I am here for!).
+More and more, you can find community-based child life practices (that’s me!).
 I am here to give the same message that Charlotte’s Hope Foundation gives, you are not alone.

 Here are some items to add to your coping plan: